caroline-li97/caroline-li97.github.io/contents/home.md

 [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/senli1073)

-Zhiheng (Caroline) Li is a software engineer with a strong focus on machine learning, data analytics, and full-stack development.
-Currently pursuing a Master’s in Computer Science at Texas A&M University, she holds a Bachelor's in Cognitive Science from UC Davis.
-Caroline has hands-on experience building machine learning models, automating data processes, and delivering impactful software solutions.
-Proficient in Python, Java, TensorFlow, and frameworks like Ruby on Rails and Django, she excels in both backend and frontend development, with a track record of improving efficiency and accuracy in real-world applications.
-Strong collaborator and problem-solver.
+She is a software engineer specializing in machine learning, data analytics, and full-stack development.
+Currently pursuing an M.S. in Computer Science at Texas A&M University.
+Experienced in building machine learning models, automating data workflows, and delivering impactful software solutions.
+Proficient in Python, Java, TensorFlow, Ruby on Rails, and Django.
+Skilled in full-stack development with a proven track record of enhancing efficiency and accuracy in real-world applications.
+Collaborative problem-solver.

 #### Email
-zhiheng.li9[at]gmail.com
+zhiheng.li9[at]gmail.com\
 zhiheng[at]tamu.edu

 #### Education